Lib-Co/aries-cloudagent-python/demo/README.md

 ... etc
 ```

-Note that `faber` will create a public DID for this wallet, and will create a schema and credential definition.
+Note that `boe` will create a public DID for this wallet, and will create a schema and credential definition.

-Once you have created a new wallet, you must establish a connection between `alice` and `faber` (remember that this is a new "virtual agent" and doesn't know anything about connections established for other "agents").
+Once you have created a new wallet, you must establish a connection between `beeds_user` and `boe` (remember that this is a new "virtual agent" and doesn't know anything about connections established for other "agents").

-In faber, create a new invitation:
+In boe, create a new invitation:

 ```
 [1/2/3/4/W/T/X] 4